 • Contact the department responsible for disability accommodations at the colleges you are interested in to find out what their requirements are for accommodation services

-• Visit the colleges you would like to attend
+• Visit the colleges you would like to attend and meet with the disability office.

 Some of the information contained here was taken from the U.S. Department of Education, Office for Civil Rights, Students with Disabilities Preparing for Postsecondary Education: Know Your Rights and Responsibilities, Washington, D.C., 2005.